-Years have passed, yet the roar of angry waves and crashing breakers still pound in my ears on quiet nights when my world is still and I am all alone.
+Years have passed, yet the roar of angry waves and crashing breakers still explode in my brain on quiet nights when my world is still and I am all alone.

-A group of twelve volunteers from across Canada and the United States was stationed on the coast of Liberia.
-Located along a nine-mile stretch of golden-white sand, the SIM mission station served as a support base for missionaries working throughout the country.
-Volunteers were involved in a variety of areas—teaching, medical work, construction, and electronics.
+A group of twelve volunteers from across Canada and the US was stationed on the coast of Liberia.
+Located along a nine-mile stretch of golden-white sand on the North Atlantic.
+A mission station served as a support base for workers working throughout the country.
+Volunteers assisted in a variety of areas—teaching, medical work, construction and electronics.

 The final day of our three-month assignment had arrived.
-At 6:00 a.m., with mist rising off the ocean, seven friends greeted me at my front door to say goodbye.
-We planned to celebrate with a farewell body surf in the foaming Atlantic.
-Like board surfing, only without the board, the body surfer waits for a strong wave and then swims vigorously ahead of it until overtaken and transported on its crest.
-The sensation is exhilarating.
+At 6:00 a.m.
+With mist shrouding the ocean as seven friends greeted me at my front door to say goodbye.
+We planned to celebrate with a farewell body surf in the foaming ocean.
+Like board surfing, only without the board: the body surfer waits for a strong wave and then swims vigorously ahead of it until overtaken and transported on its crest.

 I lingered on the shore, reminiscing with friends.
-It hurt deeply to be leaving behind so much, especially a close Liberian friend who had walked ten kilometres from Monrovia to say goodbye.
-There was too much to be said and too little time to talk.
-Three months ago we were a group of strangers, but now we are a family and we agonized at the thought of parting.
+It hurt deeply to be leaving so much behind, including a close Liberian friend who had walked ten kilometres from Monrovia to say goodbye.
+There was so much to be said and too little time to talk.
+Three months ago, we were a group of strangers, but now we are a family and we agonized at the reality of parting.

 It was almost time to leave, but I longed to have one final surf.
 It was to be my farewell challenge to another summertime companion, the ocean.

-I swam out and tried the waves, but they were not high enough.
-I swam farther, despite warnings of a strange violence this morning.
-The waves seemed perfect, cresting over five feet.
-I waited for the right lift and started to swim.
-Something was wrong.
+I swam out checking the waves, but they were not high enough.
+I swam further, despite warnings of a strange violence this morning.
+The waves seemed perfect, cresting over a metre.
+I waited for the right crest and started to swim.
+Something was wrong!
 My strokes were barely enough to move me along at all.
 I felt the straitjacket constraint of muscle cramps.
 Why?
 Was it the emotion of the hour or the fatigue of a late night?

-A wave came and I tried, but failed to swim ahead of it.
+A wave came and I strained, but failed to swim ahead of it.
 I was sucked under for a few seconds before resurfacing.
-I tried a second wave and then a third—but my fear brought no surge of adrenalin to motivate my paralysed arms and legs.
+I tried a second wave and then a third—but my fear brought no magical surge of adrenalin to motivate my paralysis gripping my arms and legs.

 I had been in the ocean for more than twenty minutes and was out nearly half a kilometre.
-I could see my friends on the bank—figurines on a mantel-piece of sand—clustered around the broken carcass of an old dugout canoe.
+I could see my friends on the bank—helpless figurines on a mantel-piece of sand—clustered around the broken carcass of an old dugout canoe.

 My lungs were beginning to feel as if they would explode!
 With each successive wave I was pulled and twisted like a towel in a washing machine.
 I no longer knew which way was up.
 I might never see the sun again.
 It was much more difficult to surface each time I went under.
-The sound of the ocean's fury was so loud it was difficult to think.
-Any hope of getting to shore was gone.
+The sound of the ocean's fury was so loud thinking blurred.
+Any hope of getting to shore disappeared.
 How does one's life end?
 Do you just give up and drift naturally into the cold depths or do you deliberately swallow water?
 My mind was numb.

-Alone and helpless, I heard the Master's voice whispering comfort, and His heavens welcomed me.
+Alone and helpless, I heard the Master's voice whispering comfort and His heaven welcomed me.
 If I had any doubts about what we possess in Christ, they vanished in that moment.
 I now understood Paul's confident mind.
 The peace and joy that overwhelmed my soul were greater than the waters that were overtaking my physical life.
-The music to the hymn “Coming Home” floated on angels' voices through my mind as the ocean attempted to steal the fatal few centimetres to cover my nose one last time.
+The lyrics to the old classic, Softly and Tenderly echoed on angels' voices through my tumult as the ocean attempted to steal the fatal few centimetres and submerge my nose the final time.
 Had I been able to, I would have raised my hands in praise from this chapel in the sea.

 I pleaded with him to return to shore.
 Why had he come out?
 I could not possibly make it back.
 “Please leave me and go back!”